 A broken rhythm that still holds a hopeful melody

 Judges traces a repeating pattern: Israel wanders, trouble rises, people cry out, and God raises a deliverer.
-This rhythm is not a drumbeat of despair—it is a melody threaded with hope.
+This rhythm is a melody of hope, even amidst the despair.
 We see God’s compassion surface right where weakness is most obvious.
-In a time with no central king, the book underscores the need for wise leadership and faithful hearts, similar to 2 Chronicles for Today’s Disciple.
+In a time with no central king, the book underscores the need for wise leadership and faithful hearts, similar to 2 Chronicles for Today’s Disciple

 Think of pruning.
 A gardener makes painful cuts not to harm the vine but to free it for new growth.
 In Judges, the Lord prunes idolatry and forgetfulness—not to destroy, but to restore.
 The narrative is messy.
 Yet within that mess, the covenant-keeping God keeps moving toward His people.